CHAPTER 111. SEED TESTING, LABELING AND STANDARDS

 § 111.17.
 Labeling of seeds for sprouting.

-The following information shall be indicated on labels of seeds sold for sprouting for salad or culinary purposes:
+The following information shall be indicated on labels of seeds sold for sprouting for salad or culinary purposes (otherwise known as health food):

 (1) Commonly accepted name of kind, or kinds.